rrovetto/Astro-Terminologies-Catalog/README.md

-# Astro-Terminology
+# Catalog of Astro-related Terminologies
-A catalog of astro- or space-related knowledge organization systems (terminologies, vocabularies, thesauri, ontologies, etc.).
+A living catalog, listing astro- or space-related knowledge organization systems (terminologies, vocabularies, thesauri, ontologies, knowledge graphs, etc.).

 ## The catalog
 - The file(s) is expected to be added to this repository (TBD).